Mesothelioma Updated Medically Reviewed 8 min read

 Treatment Options

-Surgery is typically only an option for early-stage patients (approximately 20% of diagnoses) who are healthy enough to tolerate the procedure.
+Surgery is typically an option only for early-stage patients (approximately 20% of diagnoses) who are healthy enough to tolerate the procedure.
+The MARS-2 trial reported in 2024 found that extended pleurectomy/decortication did not improve survival over chemotherapy alone in randomized comparison, which has shifted practice toward lung-sparing approaches and careful patient selection.

 Surgical options for pleural mesothelioma